crypt0grapher/telegram-tx-notifier/README.md

 # New Ether Transfers Notifier Telegram Bot

 ## Description
+Etherscan has a great new (to the moment) feature of advanced filtering, although it lacks the ability to notify about the new transacitons.

-This is simple and straightforward Etherscan-powered Telegram bot that notifies about new incoming Ether transfers from a gven wallet.
+This simple Etherscan-powered Telegram bot fills in this gap and notifies about new incoming Ether transfers from a gven wallet that lies within a given range.

 ## Usage